Puttin’ the frighteners on ya! Here are seven classic posters—lots more at fontmeme.com.

 28 Days Later Font

-28 Days Later font here refers to the font used in the poster title for the movie 28 Days Later, which is a horror zombie movie that centers on attempts of a handful of people to find their sanctuary, who survived a mysterious and incurable virus across the UK.
+28 Days Later font here refers to the font used in the poster title for the movie 28 Days Later, which is a horror zombie movie that centers on attempts of a handful of people who survived a mysterious and incurable virus across the UK to find sanctuary.

 The title of 28 Days Later was designed using a grunge looking font.
 A font called 28 Days Later by Jens R. Ziehn is very similar to it.
 The font is free to use and you can download the font for free here.